 FAIRTRANSPORT: It is their primary intention to sail cargo emission free, with a focus on transporting special products which are organic, or crafted traditionally – such as Olive Oil, Wine and Rum.
-In addition, to raise awareness about the huge amounts of pollution created by the modern shipping industry and affect positive change in the way goods are shipped around the world.
+In addition, to raise awareness about the huge amounts of pollution created by the modern shipping industry.

 TRES HOMBRES: After the restoration of the brigantine Tres Hombres, the ship was added to the fleet of Fairtransport in Transatlantic Emission Free Freight Service to the Caribbean, from Europe.
 As the world’s only Engineless Sailing Cargo Ship, she has become famous in her own right.

 HEART OF DARKNESS

 Being a full crew member, learning all the ropes and sails, filming, interview crew members, recording sounds etc. I had my short rest in bed to read the book “Heart of Darkness” by Joseph Conrad.